LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `zoom_url_suffix(Suffix)`
 	extension for linked diagrams (an atom; default is `'.svg'`)

-In the particular case of cross-referencing diagrams, there is also the option:
+In the particular case of cross-referencing diagrams, there are also the options:

 - `recursive_relations(Boolean)`
 	print recursive predicate relations (`true` or `false`; default is `false`)